drewsilcock/google-translate/README.md

 Todo
 ----

+* Give option to also give "more translations"
 * Give option to return/print Unicode code.
-* A more rigorous test of all the different options.
+* More rigorously test of all the different options.